matfish2/craft-optimum/README.md

 - Code inside the `optimum` tag is scoped.
 Variables defined inside the block containing the original variation (or in the variant templates) will not be available externally.

 ### Local Development
-When developing locally you are likely not going to have `gtag` installed, which will result in the following console error:
+When developing locally, if using GA4 tacking code, you are likely not going to have `gtag` installed, which will result in the following console error:
 ```
 Uncaught ReferenceError: gtag is not defined
 ```